The Boulton Paul Ground Attack Aircraft Projects (P99, P100 and P101).

 Strangely, in the late 1980s British Aerospace designed an aircraft for close-air support and to shoot down enemy battlefield helicopters that was very close in layout to the BP P100, although much smaller.
 Called the P1233 SABA, (Small Agile Battlefield Aircraft) it was powered by a turboprop rather than a piston engine.
 Like the P100 it never reached production.
 Perhaps if the P100 had been built it might have stayed in service through the Korean war and on into the early 1960s, like the US Douglas Skyraider.
 Maybe a turboprop powered derivative might have given the RAF an equivalent of the A10 Warthog?

-Having been rejected for the unpublished ground-attack specification, Boulton Paul resubmitted both the P99 and P100 designs for the 1942 F6/42 specification for a lightweight fighter.
-The big Boulton Paul designs went against the lightweight spirit of the specification and were rejected in favour of the Folland Fo 117 project which was itself dropped in favour of the Hawker Fury development of the Hawker Tempest to a revised specification (F2/43).
+Some sources suggest the P100 was submitted for the 1942 F6/42 specification for a lightweight fighter.
+In fact it was an earlier canard design, the P98 that was put forward by Boulton Paul, This looked similar to the P100 but was appreciably smaller, more in line with the lightweight fighter called for in the specification.
+The type 98 was rejected in favour of the Folland Fo 117 project which was itself dropped in favour of the Hawker Fury development of the Hawker Tempest to a revised specification (F2/43).

 Boulton Paul themselves thought the P99 and the P100 would have been too advanced to guarantee getting either into production and service by the time the 2nd front started, so the last of their projects, the P101, is actually the least advanced.
 A biplane design, albeit the wings were completely cantilever without any supporting struts, which would have used two sets of Defiant wings to speed production.
-It had a fixed undercarriage with the gun armament housed in the huge wheel "spats".
-The wings had "back-stagger" to improve the pilots view, but it would still not have been great with almost no view to the rear at all.
-Bouton Paul were confident this design could be ordered into production "straight off the drawing board".
+It had a fixed undercarriage with the gun armament housed in the huge wheel spats.
+The wings had back-stagger to improve the pilots view, but it would still not have been great with almost no view to the rear at all.
+Bouton Paul were confident this design could be ordered into production straight off the drawing board.
+Boulton Paul predicted a top speed of 258 mph (458 kph) at sea level and 317 mph (510 kph) at 18,000 feet (5486 metres).

 It is hard to see the P101 surviving except under conditions of absolute air-superiority.
 I've painted the P101 operating in just such a setting, unopposed by enemy fighter, being guided onto their target by forward air controllers (FAC).